Duality between Cartier crystals and perverse $\mathbb{F}_p$-sheaves, and application to generic vanishing: Some applications of the duality

-The second statement then follows by applying the above result to the Cartesian square \end{proof} \begin{rem} In the same spirit, we automatically obtain a new proof of the existence of the exact triangle ($i$ is the inclusion of a closed subscheme, and $j$ the open immersion corresponding to the complement) for ind-coherent Cartier crystals.
+The second statement then follows by applying the above result to the Cartesian square \end{proof} \begin{rem} \begin{itemize} \item The semi--separatedness condition in the last statement of \autoref{proper base change Cartier crystals} is not required, since it is a local statement (and the construction of $i^!$ does not require semi--separability).
+Similarly, the semi--separatedness conditions is not required in statements \autoref{two}, \autoref{three} and \autoref{four} of \autoref{Artin_vanishing_and_co}. \item In the same spirit, we automatically obtain a new proof of the existence of the exact triangle ($i$ is the inclusion of a closed subscheme, and $j$ the open immersion corresponding to the complement) for ind-coherent Cartier crystals on any Noetherian $F$-finite $\bF_p$-scheme.
 This was already shown to exist in \cite[Theorem 4.1.1]{Blickle_Bockle_Cartier_crystals} for arbitrary Cartier quasi-crystals.
-In particular, we have a new proof of Kashiwara's equivalence for Cartier crystals (see \cite[Theorem 4.1.2]{Blickle_Bockle_Cartier_crystals}). \end{rem}
+In particular, we have a new proof of Kashiwara's equivalence for Cartier crystals (see \cite[Theorem 4.1.2]{Blickle_Bockle_Cartier_crystals}). \end{itemize} \end{rem}